Geeksltd/MSharp.Docs/how-to/uiComposition/sharedvsPage-ownedModules.md

     }
 }
 ```
 If we run this page without any other change, you will see that searching is applied to both lists since the query string is bound to both of them.
-If you want to separate them from each other and limit the scope of the binding, you need to use `Prefix` in each module class.
+If you want to separate them from each other and limit the scope of the binding, you need to use `Prefix` in module classes with different values.
 ```csharp
 public class ProjectsList : ListModule<Domain.Project>
 {